Solar Power Newfoundland and Labrador (2023 Guide)

 - “How much will it cost?”

-Determining the size of system you need is as simple as knowing how much energy you use during the course of a year.
+To determine the size of system that you need, you only need to know how much energy you use during the course of a year.
 Your monthly NL Hydro Bill will show your usage (in kWh) similar to the photo below:

-So let’s pretend you added up your hydro bills and determined that you use 10,000kWh over the course of a year, you would then do the above calculation and determine that you need a 10.54kW solar panel system!
+For example, let’s pretend that you added up your power bills and determined that you use 10,000kWh over the course of a year.
+You would then do the above calculation and determine that you need a 10.54kW solar panel system!

 10,000kWh / 949h = 10.54kW